apcro/munin-plugins/cpu-per-core/README.md

 munin-run cpu-per-core
 ```

-This should generate an initial of data.
+This should generate an initial set of data.